-Lines 91 – 94: The 2 objectives are redundant.
+Comment #1: Lines 91 – 94: The 2 objectives are redundant.
 Recommend rewording to: “to investigate spatial and temporal differences in potential Bull Trout feeding activity relative to smolt density” Or “determine if Bull Trout activity is synchronized with Sockeye Salmon migrations.”
 I prefer the latter.

-Author response: We have used the reviewer’s second suggestion as our first objective.
+Author response #1: We have used the reviewer’s second suggestion as our first objective.
 However, the spatial variability is still important – it is possible that in one site Bull Trout activity is synchronized, and others not (indeed, this is what we observed).
 So we kept a second objective, but had it be more specific (“determine if such synchrony is location-specific”).
-LXX-XX
+(L157-159).

-Supplementary Figure: A photo of the counting fence set up at site would be helpful to readers to understand how constricting the fence may be and where the array was set up relative to the fence
+Comment #2: Supplementary Figure: A photo of the counting fence set up at site would be helpful to readers to understand how constricting the fence may be and where the array was set up relative to the fence

-Author response: We have added a supplementary figure of the counting fence, as suggested.
+Author response #2: We have added a supplementary figure of the counting fence, as suggested (Fig. S1).

-Lines 113 and 116: Include distance between fence and array
+Comment #3: Lines 113 and 116: Include distance between fence and array

-Author response: We have provided more details on the location of the DIDSON
+Author response #3: We have provided more details on the location of the DIDSON (L208 – 209).